opentensor/old-docs/validating/yuma-consensus.md

 print ('subnet 1 validator weights', subnet.W )
 ```

-Validators thus speculate

-TAO which has been locked into Bittensor's incentive mechanism and attached to a validator.
+Validators thus speculateTAO which has been locked into Bittensor's incentive mechanism and attached to a validator.
 However, consensus is rewarded by the network as validators accumulate **dividends** while remaining in agreement with others in the network.

 Under the hood, Bittensor’s economic market, is facilitated by a blockchain token mechanism, through which producers ([miners](mining/mining)) and the verification of the work done by those miners ([validators](validating/validating)) are rewarded.
 Miners host, train or otherwise procure machine learning systems into the network as a means of fulfilling the verification problems defined by the validators, like the ability to generate responses from prompts i.e. “What is the capital of Texas? and making them available to [clients](clients/clients).